awslabs/amazon-asdi/code-green/hackathon/README.md

 There are also two Jupyter notebooks in the [notebooks section](https://github.com/awslabs/amazon-asdi/tree/master/code-green/notebooks) of this repo that have been put together by ASDI, and links to relevant third-party notebooks, to make it easier to get rolling with some of the datasets.

+You may find [GDAL library](https://gdal.org/index.html) helpful for working with many of the data sets.
+It is available with a Python, Java, C, and C++ API.

 #### Submissions

 Entries should be submitted as open-source GitHub repos (try [choosealicense.com](https://choosealicense.com/), or use GitHub's default [MIT License](https://choosealicense.com/licenses/mit/)).
 Feel free to include a video, PowerPoint deck, or other supporting material in your repo.